welkins1/Geography-Quiz-Game/README.md

 P.S.

-You can run this program by putting both .java files within the same folder/directory and running javac *.java within cmd/terminal.
-You can then run the program by typing java GeographyQuizGame.java.
+You can run GeographyQuizGame.java by running java GeographyQuizGame.java within the geographyquizgame directory.